 How did you get into filmmaking?

 I made one short film (Love Takes) and then my first film Teenland (60 mins), was commissioned by The BBC when I was 6 months pregnant.
-When I showed the film in a cinema and when I felt the audience reaction, I knew that I had found what I wanted to do for the rest of my life.
+I showed the film in a cinema and when I felt the live audience reaction, I knew that I had found what I wanted to do for the rest of my life.

 Which film school did you go to?